cyberphone/web2native-bridge/README.md

 * HTTPS information
 * Site-blocking support and associated administration

-Although not entirely comforting, Chrome's native messaging framework also lacks these mechanisms...
+Although not entirely comforting, Chrome's native messaging framework also lacks these qualities...

 In addition, the scheme injects code in every web page visited which is a core "feature" of Chrome extensions slowing down execution.
 It is probably wise disabling the extension (using Chrome *settings*) when not using it.